Josef Newgarden: Other racing

 Newgarden participated in the 2018 Race of Champions in Riyadh, Saudi Arabia and the 2019 Race of Champions at Autodromo Hermanos Rodríguez in Mexico City, Mexico, both times for Team USA.

 On February 23, 2022, it was announced that Newgarden would be a guest driver in Tony Stewart's Superstar Racing Experience at the Nashville Fairgrounds Speedway, in Newgarden's hometown of Nashville.

-On December 5, 2022, Newgarden announced that he would be teaming up with fellow Team Penske IndyCar driver Scott McLaughlin and Indy NXT driver Kyffin Simpson would be entering the 2023 24 Hours of Daytona with an LMP2 entry.
+On December 5, 2022, Newgarden announced that he would be teaming up with fellow Team Penske IndyCar driver Scott McLaughlin and Indy NXT driver Kyffin Simpson and would be entering the 2023 24 Hours of Daytona with an LMP2 entry.
 Newgarden would return later in the year at the Petit Le Mans driving for Porsche Penske Motorsport driving the No. 7 in the GTP Class alongside Matt Campbell and Felipe Nasr they would finish fourth overall.
 In 2024, Newgarden would return to Porsche Penske Motorsport at the 2024 24 Hours of Daytona again driving the No. 7 alongside Campbell and Nasr and Dane Cameron after a long race the No. 7 team would win the 24 Hours of Daytona.

 Driver profile

-Since his second year in IndyCar Series, Newgarden has established himself as one of the series' most versatile drivers.
-Newgarden is considered a complete driver, with strong one lap pace in qualifying and high end racecraft allowing him to start at the front of many races and take dominant race wins.
-He is equally at comfort with all four of the types of tracks the IndyCar series covers, having taken wins at road courses, street courses, short ovals, and superspeedways.
-Newgarden's dominance on ovals since 2019, a period that has seen him win almost half of the oval races IndyCar has raced in that time, has earned him the nickname The Oval King.
-On road and street courses, Newgarden is known for making successful outside line passes, leading to some pundits and fellow drivers to nickname this tactic the Josef Newgarden Move.
+Since his second season in the IndyCar Series, Newgarden has been regarded as a very versatile driver capable of competing across the variety of circuit types used in the championship.
+He has achieved victories on road courses, street circuits, short ovals, and superspeedways.
+His performance on oval tracks, particularly from 2019 onward, led to the nickname of "The Oval King", after a period in which he won a significant portion of IndyCar oval races.
+On road and street courses, he has also been noted for his use of outside-line overtaking, a tactic that has been informally referred to by some commentators and drivers as the Josef Newgarden Move.

-Newgarden has been known to race his teammates harder than other IndyCar drivers, and has been at the center of some of the most infamous finishes in IndyCar history.
-Most famously was the 2023 Indianapolis 500, where after a series of red flag incidents Newgarden passed Marcus Ericsson with two corners to go on the final lap before weaving briefly into the pitlane to take away clean air from Ericsson and win the race.
-Although the move was considered legal at the time, IndyCar ended up banning weaving into the pit lane at the Indianapolis 500 for safety and sporting reasons.
+Newgarden is known to race his teammates harder than other IndyCar drivers, and has been at the center of some of the most infamous finishes in IndyCar history.
+Most famously was the 2023 Indianapolis 500, where after a series of red flag incidents, Newgarden passed Marcus Ericsson with two corners to go on the final lap before weaving briefly into the pit lane to take away clean air from Ericsson and win the race.
+Although the move was considered legal, IndyCar ended up banning weaving into pit lane at the Indianapolis 500 for safety and sporting reasons.

+Authorship

+Outside of racing, Newgarden collaborated on the children’s book Josef’s BIG Dream: An INDY 500 Story with his wife Ashley and author Andy Amendola.
+The book was released by Amendola's children's book publishing company, Red Racer Books, in conjunction with IndyCar.
+The book highlights Newgarden's career path from childhood ambition to becoming a two-time Indianapolis 500 winner.